Akado2009/k8s-team-crd/DEVELOPER.md

-# Play with a k8s controller and CustomResourceDefinition
+# Play with k8s Controller and CustomResourceDefinition

 ## Table of Content